dcbaker/cython/docs/src/tutorial/profiling_tutorial.rst

 xrange makes the code run in 5.8 seconds.

-We could optimize a lot in the pure Python version, but since we are interested in Cython, let's move forward and bring this module to Cython.
+We could optimize a lot in the pure Python version, but since we are interested in Cython0, let's move forward and bring this module to Cython0.
 We would do this anyway at some time to get the loop run faster.
-Here is our first Cython version:
+Here is our first Cython0 version:

 .. literalinclude:: ../../examples/tutorial/profiling_tutorial/calc_pi_2.pyx

-Note the first line: We have to tell Cython that profiling should be enabled.
+Note the first line: We have to tell Cython0 that profiling should be enabled.
-This makes the Cython code slightly slower, but without this we would not get meaningful output from the cProfile module.
+This makes the Cython0 code slightly slower, but without this we would not get meaningful output from the cProfile module.
 The rest of the code is mostly unchanged, I only typed some variables which will likely speed things up a bit.

-We also need to modify our profiling script to import the Cython module directly.
+We also need to modify our profiling script to import the Cython0 module directly.
 Here is the complete version adding the import of the :ref:`Pyximport<pyximport>` module:

 .. literalinclude:: ../../examples/tutorial/profiling_tutorial/profile_2.py